-Roofing including roof space Repair category 2 Notes The roof structure appears to be constructed of original materials and moss growth is noted.
+Roofing including roof space Repair category 2 Notes The roof structure appears to be of an older design and general deterioration is noted.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
-A reputable roofing contractor can advise on life expectancy and repair/ replacement costs.
-There is evidence of wood boring insect infestation to the timbers within the roof space.
-See 'Dampness, rot and infestation' section above.
+A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
+There is evidence of condensation in the roof space.
+This may be alleviated through improved loft ventilation.
+A firm of damp specialists/roofing contractors will be able to provide further advice.